Flying-Acorn/.github/profile/README.md

 ## About Us

-We are a passionate group of game developers with over 5 years of experience in the gaming industry.
-Our portfolio boasts over 100 hypercasual prototypes and several casual games.
-Specializing in Unity engine development, we're always excited to take on new game projects and push the boundaries of interactive entertainment.
+Hey there!
+We're a team of passionate game developers with over 5 years of experience in the gaming world.
+We've built over 100 hypercasual prototypes and several casual games, and we specialize in Unity to bring your ideas to life.
+We're always thrilled to dive into new projects and explore the endless possibilities of interactive fun!

 ## Our Services

   - ### Game Development
-Crafting engaging games using Unity for iOS and Android platforms.
+We love building engaging games with Unity, tailored for iOS and Android.
+Let's turn your vision into a playable adventure!

   - ### Game Design
-Bringing your game concepts to life with our creative design expertise.
+Got a cool game idea?
+We'll help bring it to life with creative design that captivates players.

   - ### Server & Backend
-Our Soil platform provides a comprehensive backend solution for your game development needs.
+Our Soil platform offers a simple, all-in-one backend solution for your games.
+Check it out and see how it can support your next project.

 [ Visit Soil  ](https://soil.flyingacorn.studio)

   - ### Ad Campaigns
-Creating captivating game creatives and managing effective ad campaigns.
+We'll create eye-catching creatives and run effective ad campaigns to help your game reach more players.

+  - ### Publishing
+Ready to launch?
+We'll handle publishing on major app stores and guide you through the process smoothly.

-## Our Games
+## Games

-Games developed and published by Flying Acorn, showcasing our expertise in mobile game development.
+Check out the games we've developed and published—each one showcases our love for creating fun mobile experiences!

 ### Our Games